Relationship after Abortion: Will Abortion Help or Hurt?

 Little research has been done on the impact of abortion on a woman’s relationship with her existing family.
 Therefore, it is difficult to draw conclusions.

 Nevertheless, there is some information to speculate upon.
 At least some girls who obtain abortions do so out of fear that continuing their pregnancy might damage their relationship with their parents.
-Some girls are told outright even that they will face ostracism and abandonment if they do not abort:
+Some girls are told outright that they will face rejection and abandonment if they do not abort:

 My mom said if I was going to have the baby I couldn’t stay at the house and see my brothers and sisters…. his mom came to the house and tried to talk them [my parents] out of the abortion, but they wouldn’t listen to her…my mother kept telling me I had cost them $800.